Common Syntax Errors

 This is covered in the Fundamental : Variables Scope topic.

 To reduce the chances of one macro inadvertently affecting another, it is suggested that all variable names be prefaced with a unique suffix.
-The suffix should related to the macro or custom Panel they are associated with.
+The suffix should be related to the macro or custom Panel they are associated with.
 For example, the Path Length macro could have prefaced all variables with "PL_".

-Keep in mind, the suffix uses some of the 12 available variable name characters.
+Keep in mind the suffix uses some of the 12 available variable name characters.
 So, do not make the suffix too long.

 Custom PCB Panels